SPAGENT-MIB::spEnergy8Status #

 - The description of the sensor causing this trap to be sent

-Here is a runbook for the SNMP trap SPAGENT-MIB::spEnergy8Status
+Here is a runbook for the SNMP trap SPAGENT-MIB::spEnergy8Status:

 Meaning #

-trap indicates that an energy sensor has exceeded a configured threshold, triggering an alert.
+The SPAGENT-MIB::spEnergy8Status trap indicates that an energy sensor has exceeded a configured threshold, triggering an alert.
 This trap is sent by the energy sensor agent to notify administrators of a potential issue.

 Impact #